-Wiivv Wearables combines an innovative smart phone app and 3D Systems sPro 60 SLS printers to rapidly deliver individualized footwear
+Wiivv Wearables combines an innovative smart phone app and 3D Systems sPro 60 SLS printers to rapidly deliver custom shoe soles

 When Shamil Hargovan, co-founder and CEO of Wiivv Wearables Inc., talks about locally made footwear crafted for the individual customer in a shop containing little or no inventory, he is not sinking into nostalgia or describing a hipster store in Brooklyn – he is describing his business plan.